Skip to main content

 Stacking Benefits: The Advanced Play

 Here's where business travelers have a real advantage: you can legitimately stack multiple access methods.
-I carry two cards - one for airline-specific lounge access and one with Priority Pass.
+A common setup is two cards, one for airline-specific lounge access and one with Priority Pass.
 This covers essentially every scenario:

-• Flying my primary airline?
+• Flying your primary airline?
 Hit the dedicated lounge with the airline card.

 • Connecting through a random airport on a different carrier?
 Priority Pass has something almost everywhere.

 • International layover?
-Often both options are available, and I can pick whichever lounge has better reviews.
+Often both options are available, so you can pick whichever lounge has better reviews.

 The annual fees on two premium cards sound steep until you realize the travel credits, point multipliers, and lounge access offset most of it.
 Run the numbers for your specific situation.